Reed-CompBio/spras/docs/tutorial/introduction.rst

 interaction.

-Running a single pathway reconstruction algorithm on a single dataset can be challenging, since each algorithm often requires its own input format, software environment, or even a full reimplementation.
+Running a single pathway reconstruction algorithm on a single dataset can be challenging, as each algorithm often requires its own input format, software environment, or even a full reimplementation.
 These challenges only grow when scaling up to using multiple algorithms and datasets.